A dedicated team of criminal defence solicitors

 Wheldon Law conducts all aspects of criminal work in courts all over England and Wales.

-Criminal defence is what we do best and with many years experience and a proven track record of success, you can rest easy knowing your case could not be in a safer pair of hands.
+Our roots lie in criminal defence and with many years experience and a proven track record of success, you can rest easy knowing your case could not be in a safer pair of hands.

 All of our advocates are fully qualified criminal defence solicitors with a wealth of experience of dealing with a wide range of criminal matters.